arangodb/arangodb/Documentation/ImplementorManual/Communication.md

 Blocking vs. Non-blocking Requests {#CommunicationBlocking}
 ===========================================================

+ArangoDB supports both blocking and non-blocking requests.

 ArangoDB is a multi-threaded server, allowing the processing of multiple client requests at the same time.
-Communication handling and the actual work can be performed by multiple worker threads in parallel.
+Request/response handling and the actual work are performed on the server in parallel by multiple worker threads.

-Though multiple clients can connect and send their requests in parallel to ArangoDB, clients may need to wait for their requests to be processed.
+Still, clients need to wait for their requests to be processed by the server.

-By default, the server will fully process an incoming request and then return the result to the client.
-The client must wait for the server's response before it can send additional requests over the connection.
-For clients that are single-threaded or not event-driven, waiting for the full server response may be non-optimal.
+By default, the server will fully process an incoming request and then return the result to the client when the operation is finished.
+The client must wait for the server's response before it can send additional requests over the same connection.
+For clients that are single-threaded and/or are blocking on I/O themselves, waiting idle for the server response may be non-optimal.

-To mitigate client blocking issues, ArangoDB since version 1.4. offers a generic mechanism for non-blocking requests: if clients add the HTTP header `x-arango-async: true` to their requests, ArangoDB will put the request into an in-memory task queue and return an HTTP 202 (accepted) response to the client instantly.
-The server will execute the tasks from the queue asynchronously, decoupling the client requests and the actual work.
+To reduce blocking on the client side, ArangoDB since version 1.4 offers a generic mechanism for non-blocking, asynchronous execution: clients can add the HTTP header `x-arango-async: true` to any of their requests, marking them as to be executed asynchronously on the server.
+ArangoDB will put such requests into an in-memory task queue and return an `HTTP 202` (accepted) response to the client instantly.
+The server will execute the tasks from the queue asynchronously as fast as possible, while clients can continue to work.

-This allows for much higher throughput than if clients would wait for the server's response.
-The downside is that the response that is sent to the client is always the same (a generic HTTP 202) and clients cannot make a decision based on the actual operation's result.
-In fact, the operation might have not even been executed at the time the generic response has reached the client.
-Clients can thus not rely on their requests having been processed successfully.
+Asynchronous execution decouples the request/response handling from the actual work to be performed, allowing fast server responses and greatly reducing wait time for clients.
+Overall this allows for much higher throughput than if clients would always wait for the server's response.

+Keep in mind that the asynchronous execution is just "fire and forget".
+Clients will get any of their asynchronous requests answered with a generic HTTP 202 response.
+At the time the server sends this response, it does not know whether the requested operation can be carried out successfully (the actual operation execution will happen at some later point).
+Clients therefore cannot make a decision based on the server response and must rely on their requests being valid and processable by the server.
-The asynchronous task queue on the server is not persisted, meaning not-yet processed tasks from the queue might be lost in case of a crash.

-Clients should thus not send the extra header when they have strict durability requirements or if they rely on result of the sent operation for further actions.
+Additionally, the server's asynchronous task queue is an in-memory data structure, meaning not-yet processed tasks from the queue might be lost in case of a crash.
+Clients should therefore not use the asynchronous feature when they have strict durability requirements or if they rely on the immediate result of the request they send.

 HTTP Keep-Alive {#CommunicationKeepAlive}